 IDI can provide additional protection for uninsured income, making it ideal for higher salary earners and employees who rely on commissions and bonuses that might not be covered under traditional Long Term Disability Insurance.

 |Short Term*||Long Term||Individual|

-|Length of possible coverage payments||9-52 weeks||Benefits paid until retirement age||Benefits paid until retirement age|
+|Length of possible coverage payments||9-52 weeks||Benefits can be payable until retirement age||Benefits can be payable until retirement age|

 |Amount that the benefit can pay||Up to 60% of your monthly income||Up to 60% of your monthly income||A higher percentage of your pre-disability earnings|

-|Portability||Sometimes portable, depending on plan||Portable in most cases||Fully portable|
+|Portability||Sometimes portable, depending on plan||Portable in most cases||Individually owned and can be ported|

 |Commonly used by people who experience||

 By offering both Short and Long Term Disability Insurance through Unum, the plans can work together to keep employees protected when a disability lingers.
 The long term policy picks up when the short term policy ends, so employees do not wind up “between plans” and face a period without income.
 IDI provides additional protection for employees who earn higher incomes.

 Available with select Unum employee benefits plans, these services help your employees be even more prepared for challenges life might throw their way.3